We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Shorting Honeywell International shares

-There are currently 6.9 million Honeywell International shares held short by investors – that's known as Honeywell International's "short interest".
-This figure is 9.1% up from 6.3 million last month.
+There are currently 6.0 million Honeywell International shares held short by investors – that's known as Honeywell International's "short interest".
+This figure is 5% down from 6.3 million last month.

 There are a few different ways that this level of interest in shorting Honeywell International shares can be evaluated.